docandrew/CuBit/README.md

 spell it out completely.
 Acronyms should only be used if they are widely used or a convention of the underlying hardware, like ACPI,

-Please convert tabs to four spaces.
+Please convert tabs to _four_ spaces.

+Commits should be LF line endings.

 Avoid "use" clauses unless otherwise necessary for operators, and then, limit their use to specific subprograms where needed or use the "use type"